rupin-r/Digital-Design-Portfolio/README.md

 # CollegeProjects
-A compilation of college projects I have worked on individually or as part of a team and am allowed to release without the possibility of academic disintegrity at University at Buffalo.
+A compilation of college projects I have worked on individually or as part of a team and am allowed to release without the possibility of academic disintegrity at University at Buffalo or Worcester Polytechnic Institute.

 Additional projects I have completed, but can't add to this repository for academic integrity purposes are: